HOW TO LEVEL YOUR LAWN: A GUIDE

 • Using a folding ruler at the lowest point, measure the difference between the highest and lowest points.

-Estimating material quantities
+How to level a yard: Estimating material quantities

-When should you level your lawn?
+When is the best time to level your lawn?

 The best time to level your lawn is between mid-April and the end of May during a dry weather period.
 The soil has then usually reached the temperature of 10°C required for any reseeding and the earth is no longer as heavy because the winter melt water has dried off.